miyvrey2/ipmedt5/readme.md

 amount of code for controlling the buttons and numpad.

-We now build this code up of
+We now build from the ground
-the ground.
+up.

 For questions, mail:
 jeffrey_wii@hotmail.com

 Git Branches:
-master
+- master
-dev
+- dev
-soed
+- soed
-roy
+- roy
-jeffrey
+- jeffrey